The Colic Mix - NOT Healthy

 According to the manufacturer, hyoscyamine is distributed into breast milk.
 Although the extent of distribution into breast milk has not been determined, the chronic use of hyoscyamine should be avoided during breast-feeding since infants are usually very sensitive to the effects of anticholinergics.

-Hyoscine Hydrobromide, also known scopolamine3, is the second ingredient we will look at.
+Hyoscine Hydrobromide, also known as scopolamine3, is the second ingredient we will look at, which is within the Belladona plant.
 This drug belongs to a group called anticholinergics or antimuscarinics, which blocks a chemical called acetylcholine.
 This chemical is found naturally in parts of the brain and nervous system.4

 Scopolamine is largely used on travel sickness patches, and administered before surgery.
 It has also been given the name ‘The Devil’s Breath’ and is reported to be a VERY strong drug that can render a person incapable of exercising free will.
 Hmmm – I wonder if this is what has the child exhibiting a ‘calmer disposition?’